Weather Update (As of 7:15 a.m.)

 To qualify for Scheduled Load Reduction incentives, your business must have bundled service and an average monthly energy demand of 100 kilowatts per month.
 You also must commit to a load reduction of at least 15% based on your maximum demand over the previous 12 months, which also cannot have been less than 100 kilowatts.
 If you have service through an alternate provider (Direct Access) or are enrolled in a California Independent System Operator’s (CAISO) program, you are not eligible.
 Participation is limited and provided on a first-come, first-served basis.Learn More

-If your business uses bundled service with energy demand of at least 200 kilowatts each month, you are directly enrolled in Summer Advantage Incentive.
+If your business uses bundled service with energy demand of at least 200 kilowatts each month, you are directly enrolled in Critical Peak Pricing.
 For the first 12 months your business is enrolled in this rate, we provide bill protection—you won’t pay more than you would have paid on your previous rate.
-(Business customers with less than 200 kilowatts of monthly demand may enroll on an opt-in basis.)
+(Business customers with less than 200 kilowatts of monthly demand may enroll on an opt-in basis).
 Contact our Demand Response Help desk at 1-866-334-7827.

-View our SAI fact sheets to learn more: customers with a monthly demand of 200kW or less or customers with a monthly demand of 200kW or more.
+View our CPP fact sheets to learn more: customers with a monthly demand of 200kW or less or customers with a monthly demand of 200kW or more.

 If your business is enrolled in Bundled Service, Direct Access or Community Choice Aggregation, or is an aggregator of these customers, you are eligible to take advantage of the Capacity Bidding Program.
 You also must have Internet access and an SCE-approved communicating interval metering system that records your usage in 15-minute intervals.Learn More